6202.0 - Labour Force, Australia, Feb 2016 Quality Declaration

 |Page tools: Print Page Print All RSS Search this Product|

-The seasonally adjusted number of persons employed increased by 300 in February 2016, while the number of persons unemployed decreased by 27,300.
-The seasonally adjusted unemployment rate for February 2016 was 5.8 per cent (down 0.2 percentage points) and the seasonally adjusted labour force participation rate decreased by 0.2 percentage points to 64.9 per cent.
+The seasonally adjusted unemployment rate for February 2016 was 5.8 per cent (down 0.2 percentage points) and the labour force participation rate was 64.9 per cent (down 0.2 percentage points).

 These documents will be presented in a new window.